Skip to Content

 You’ll need a substantial area on the top of your pumpkin to lay out your moss and pin the succulents and skinny pumpkins won’t give you this.

 Cinderella pumpkins work particularly well.
-They have deep ridges and an exceptionally flat top which makes them idea for this project.Large white pumpkins with Cinderella pumpkins and succulents
+They have deep ridges and an exceptionally flat top which makes them ideal for this project.Large white pumpkins with Cinderella pumpkins and succulents

 I also chose a variety of colored pumpkins for my display.
 White pumpkins with succulents on the top have a nice contrast and the orange color also goes nicely with the green color of succulents.